 Brandon University has the second highest number of graduate students of Manitoba universities, with 301 students in five Masters programs (M.Ed., M.A. in Music, Master of Rural Development, M.Sc. in Environment and Life Sciences and Master of Psychiatric Nursing).
 Further to this, Brandon University undergraduate students are encouraged to complete independent research and/or a thesis in their final year of studies.

-Three research institutes: Rural Development Institute (1989), Centre for Aboriginal and Rural Education Studies (2008) and Institute for Research in Music and Community (2016), are integral for developing research capacity within the University and for a considerable number of reports and academic publications as well as community outreach.
+Three research institutes: Rural Development Institute (1989), Centre for Applied Research in Indigenous, Rural, and Remote Settings (2008) and Institute for Research in Music and Community (2016), are integral for developing research capacity within the University and for a considerable number of reports and academic publications as well as community outreach.

 The dynamic impact of a university’s research output can be measured by calculating the Total Factor Productivity.
 This assumes growth in Gross Domestic Product cannot be explained completely by inputs of capital and labour alone.
 This additional growth arises from product and process of innovation borne out of research and development activities, including: